petrhlm/loop_mixer/README.md

  appears many times and is the equation that links the state of pixel coordinates to the Tone.Player objects in the array.

- Feel free to email me if you would like to discuss this, or if there is a better way of doing this.
+ Feel free to email me if you would like to discuss this, or if you would like to provide feedback on a better way of doing this.
+This project lacks modularity, but I felt that it was best to make the Tone.Player objects global instead of putting them in their own component.
+The players cannot update, so I felt it was safer to put them outside the Mixer component in the Mixer.js file.

+I intend to improve on this model in future projects, and then eventually return to this.

 Regards,